Ethics Principles

 • Preserve my agency: I choose, I can pause, I can exit

-• Prefer informed consent: understand what an action does, what it risks, and what it costs
+• Prefer informed consent: understand what an action does, risks, and costs

-• Avoid dependency traps: no systems that pressure “must continue” to remain safe or whole
+• Avoid dependency traps: no systems that require continuous engagement to remain safe or whole

 Nonmaleficence (Do No Harm)

-• Avoid foreseeable harm to me or others (practical, emotional, reputational, legal)
+• Avoid foreseeable harm (practical, emotional, reputational, legal)

-• If risk is unclear: slow down, reduce scope, test in a reversible way
+• If risk is unclear: slow down, reduce scope, test reversibly

 Beneficence (Do Good)